Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Connections between topological and abstract simplicity

+Let us first recall that by Lemma~\ref{profcomm}, given any first-countable profinite group $U$ and closed subgroup $K$ of $U$, then $U$ commensurates $K$ if and only if $U$ normalises an open subgroup of $K$.
+In other words:

+\begin{lem} Given a first-countable \tdlc group $G$ and a commensurated compact subgroup $K$ of $G$, then there is a finite index closed subgroup of $K$ that is locally normal in $G$.
+In particular, $G$ satisfies \sur if and only if $G$ has no non-trivial fixed points in its action on $\lnorm(G)$. \end{lem}

-The following simple observation shows that a \tdlc group with property \sur cannot have many closed normal subgroups:
+A simple observation shows that a \tdlc group with property \sur cannot have many closed normal subgroups:

 \begin{lem} Let $G$ be a \tdlc group with property \sur.
-Then any closed normal subgroup of $G$ is discrete or open. \end{lem} \begin{proof} Let $U$ be an open compact subgroup of $G$.
-Given any closed normal subgroup $N $ in $G$, the intersection $N \cap U$ is locally normal in $G$.
-Since the conjugation action of $G$ on $N$ preserves $N$ as a locally compact group, this action commensurates the open compact subgroups of $N$.
-Thus $N \cap U$ is commensurated by $G$.
-Now property \sur implies that $N \cap U$ is either finite or open, thereby yielding the desired conclusion. \end{proof}
+Then any closed normal subgroup of $G$ is discrete or open. \end{lem} \begin{proof} Let $N$ be a closed normal subgroup of $G$ and let $U$ be a compact open subgroup of $G$.
+The conjugation action of $G$ on $N$ is by automorphisms of the locally compact group and therefore commensurates the compact open subgroup $N \cap U$.
+Then property \sur implies that $N \cap U$ is either finite or open, thereby yielding the desired conclusion. \end{proof}

 In the present context, it is useful to have a notion of `size' of certain subsets of a \tdlc group.
-Recall that infinite compact groups are Baire spaces, so in particular they are uncountable.
+Recall that infinite compact groups are homogeneous Baire spaces, so in particular they are perfect sets and uncountable.
 Moreover, a closed subgroup of a compact group that is not open has empty interior, and therefore has uncountably many cosets.

 \begin{defn} Let $G$ be a \tdlc group and let $K$ be a subgroup of $G$ such that $\N_G(K)$ is open.
 Say a subset $X$ of $G$ is \defbold{$K$-meagre} if $X$ is contained in the union of countably many left cosets of $K$ and \defbold{$K$-large} if it contains a coset of a subgroup of $K$ of finite index.
-Say $K$ is the \defbold{local size} of $X$ (or $X$ is \defbold{$K$-sized}) if $X$ is $K$-meagre and $K$-large.
+Say $K$ is the \defbold{local size} of $X$ (or $X$ is \defbold{$K$-sized} ) if $X$ is $K$-meagre and $K$-large.